Value Adjustment Board - FAQ's

 Suite 710, Miami, FL.

-No later than 7 days before the scheduled hearing, the Property Appraiser must provide the petitioner with a written list and summary of evidence, along with copies of all documentation, to be presented at the hearing.
+2. No later than 7 days before the scheduled hearing, the Property Appraiser must provide the petitioner with a written list and summary of evidence, along with copies of all documentation, to be presented at the hearing.
 The evidence list must contain the property record card if provided by the Clerk.
-In computing this 7 day period, intermediate Saturdays, Sundays and legal holidays are excluded in the computation.
+To calculate the 7-day period, the Property Appraiser uses calendar days and does not include the day of the hearing in the calculation.
+If the last day of the period is a Saturday, Sunday or legal holiday, then the period runs until the end of the previous day that is neither a Saturday, Sunday or legal holiday.

 The filing of this petition does not prevent the taxpayer from paying the taxes on a timely basis to obtain an early payment discount and to avoid the possible assessment of interest and penalties if the appeal is denied.
 Also refer to: Value Adjustment Board Requirement for Payment of Taxes.